dc519/easy-crud/README.md

-# Welcome to Easy CRUD
+# Easy CRUD

-A simple MERN (MongoDB, Express, React, Node.js) web application that allows users to add, edit, view, and delete people.
+Easy CRUD is a simple MERN (MongoDB, Express, React, Node.js) web application that allows users to add, edit, view, and delete people.
  The application was developed using ChatGPT.

 ## Features: